 The first is an emphasis on the veteran’s self-transformation, preparing themselves to meet the needs of the civilian world.
 The second is the time frame involved.
-Where conventional thinking has service members looking to civilian life six months before leaving, Anderson and PreVeteran believe that window should be one to three years.
+Where conventional thinking has service members looking to civilian life six months before leaving, Anderson and PreVeteran believe that window should be 1-3 years.

 Anderson is a former C-130 pilot and an Air Force Academy graduate.
 Over the course of two decades of service, he saw action in the U.S. intervention in Bosnia and the wars in Iraq and Afghanistan.
 When it came time for him to leave the military, he experienced much of the same apprehension about life after service that most veterans do.